How to Identify and Get Rid of Rabbits in the Garden

 Identification

-For an eastern cottontail, security is a pile of brush, leaves, or another animal’s abandoned burrow.
-Unlike their European cousins, these rabbits do not dig intricate burrows or warrens but make due with what they find.
-Rabbits rarely leave their shelters in broad daylight, preferring instead early morning or evening.
+Security is a pile of brush, leaves, or another animal’s abandoned burrow for an eastern cottontail.
+Unlike their European cousins, these rabbits do not dig intricate burrows or warrens but make do with what they find.
+Rabbits rarely leave their shelters in broad daylight, preferring early morning or evening instead.
 Like most animals, they are sensitive to the change in day length as spring approaches.
 For rabbits, the longer days signal the start of two things: breeding season and spring dining.

 Rabbit Damage